microsoft/ApplicationInsights-JS/AISKU/API.md

 Immediately send all queued telemetry.
 By default, it is sent async.

-> *Note:* You don't have to use flush, as it is automatically called at an interval and on window closing.
+> *Note:* You don't have to use flush, as it is automatically called at an interval and when the user closes the window.

 <a name="setAuthenticatedUserContext"></a>
 ### setAuthenticatedUserContext